gioblu/BIPLAN/README.md

 | Wasm3                |  64kB ROM, 10kB RAM  |
 | MycroPython          | 256KB ROM, 16KB RAM  |
 | Lua                  | 256KB ROM, 64kB RAM  |

+The version name CR.1 was chosen to honour the italian [FIAT CR.1](https://en.wikipedia.org/wiki/Fiat_CR.1) biplane fighter aircraft.
+It was designed by Celestino Rosatelli, from whom it gained the 'CR' designation.
+The CR.1 was a [Sesquiplane](https://en.wikipedia.org/wiki/Biplane#Sesquiplane) of Wood-and-fabric construction.

 ### Why?